DS4PS/cpp-526-sum-2020/schedule.md

 <a class="uk-button uk-button-default" onclick="window.open('https://ds4ps.org/cpp-526-spr-2020/labs/code-through-assignment.html')">Code-Through Instructions</a>

-Visit the suggested code-through template and right-click to save the file to your machine.
+Download the recommended template for your code-through with the below link. *Note that this is one of many possible layouts.*

-<a class="uk-button uk-button-default" onclick="window.open('https://raw.githubusercontent.com/DS4PS/cpp-526-sum-2020/master/labs/cpp-526_reformatted-projects/cpp-526-CodeThrough-LastName.Rmd')">Code-Through Template</a>
+<a class="uk-button uk-button-default" onclick="window.open('https://github.com/DS4PS/cpp-526-sum-2020/blob/master/labs/cpp-526_reformatted-projects/cpp-526-CodeThrough-LastName.zip?raw=true')">Base Code-Through Template</a>

 ## Submit to Canvas: